ifthenpay/WHMCS/readme.md

 He we will talk about some common problems.

 ## Lack of permissions for log files
-You may install the module, and later on, and error gets throwned in the module, having the logger register an event, it may so happen that instead of registering the event, another error is throwned due to inability to register the log.
+You may install the module, and later on, and error gets thrown in the module, having the logger register an event, it may so happen that instead of registering the event, another error is thrown due to inability to register the log.
 The module's logger requires permissions to create, read, and write for the log files, so make sure to give enough permissions to do so.